skypjack/entt/docs/md/meta.md

 # Introduction

-Reflection (or rather, its lack) is a trending topic in the C++ world and a tool that can unlock a lot of interesting feature in the specific case of `EnTT`.
+Reflection (or rather, its lack) is a trending topic in the C++ world and a tool that can unlock a lot of interesting features in the specific case of `EnTT`.
 I looked for a third-party library that met my needs on the subject, but I always came across some details that I didn't like: macros, being intrusive, too many allocations, and so on.<br/>